Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Navigate to any recipe page.
 1. Scroll to the **Recipe Ingredients** section and click the check box or text to see if it crosses out correctly.
 1. Scroll to the **Recipe Steps** section and click the check box or text to see if it crosses out correctly.
-1. Repeat steps 2 - 4 selecting a different path to recipe page each time (or until all known paths are used).
+1. Repeat steps 2 - 4 approximately three times.
+(Choose a different path to the recipe page each time or until all known paths are used).
-1. Repeat step 5 approximately three times to check for appropriate overall good UX.

 #### Document Result(s):
-1. If **Recipe Steps** or **Recipe Ingredients** would not cross out properly, record:
+1. If **Recipe Steps** or **Recipe Ingredients** do not cross out properly, record:
-    + The test name, recipe name, and **Recipe Steps** and/or **Recipe Ingredients** (which ever one was problematic).
+    + The test name, recipe name, **Recipe Steps** and/or **Recipe Ingredients** (which ever one was problematic), and a brief description of the problem.
 1. If any links are broken, record:
-    + The test name, recipe name and choice of path to said recipe.
+    + The test name, recipe name, choice of path to said recipe, and a brief description of the problem.
 1. If any content has bad UX, record:
-    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).
+    + The test name, recipe name, screen resolution, browser/device, page (Jinja template), and a brief description of the bad UX.
 1. If there is an incorrect box shadow, record:
-    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).
+    + The test name, recipe name, screen resolution, browser/device, page (Jinja template), and a brief description of the incorrect box shadow.

 ### Testing All_Recipe And Recipe_List Pagination